aiidateam/aiida-wannier90/docs/source/wannier90_tutorial.rst

 .. note:: The Wannier90 plugin referenced below is available in the EPFL version.

 Here we will review an example application of the wannier90 input plugin.
-In this example we will attempt to make MLWF for the oxygen 2p states in BaTiO3.
+In this example we will attempt to make MLWF for the oxygen 2p states in BaTiO:sub:`3`.
 This tutorial assumes that you are already familiar with the `wannier90 code`_).
-You should also finish the :ref:`my-ref-to-pw-tutorial`.
-This tutorial will make use of parent_calculations and therefore it would be helpful, though not necessary, to do :ref:`my-ref-to-ph-tutorial`.
-For more details on the wannier90 plugin consult :ref:`my-ref-to-wannier90-doc`.